Umutayb/ollama-api/README.md

   Removes the entry for the given key.

 - **`clear()`**
-  Clears all entries in the current thread's context.
+  Clears all entries in the current thread's ollama.

 - **`items()`**
   Returns an unmodifiable set of all keys.